 Calum takes interest in the possibilities offered, both socially and in design, by live-build projects and the processes of engagement and learning involved.
 With involvement in design/build projects across the UK and abroad, including with Tog Studio on the isle of Tiree and Arkitrek in Malaysia, Calum has first hand experience of the positive effects and remarkable outcomes that are achieved through collective acts of making and construction.

-Billy is engaged both by the autonomy of community-led initiatives and the visual documentation of co-design.
+Billy is engaged both by the autonomy of community-led initiatives and their visual documentation.
 Having previously worked for Selgascano in Madrid, he is inspired by the role of bright colours and recycled materials in the creation of democratic spaces.
 His graduating project was a refugee shelter in Leith, structured around the collision of world food cultures as an anchor for displaced families.
 Alongside Civic Soup, he works at Calum Duncan Architects.